alhajee/ckan/doc/contributing/testing.rst

 ----

-The following sections will give specific guidelines and examples for writing tests for each module in CKAN.
+The following sections will give specific guidelines and examples for writing tests for each module in FMLD.

 .. note::

-   When we say that *all* functions should have tests in the sections below, we mean all *public* functions that the module or class exports for use by other modules or classes in CKAN or by extensions or templates.
+   When we say that *all* functions should have tests in the sections below, we mean all *public* functions that the module or class exports for use by other modules or classes in FMLD or by extensions or templates.

    *Private* helper methods (with names beginning with ``_``) never have to have their own tests, although they can have tests if helpful.